biocorecrg/SIB_course_nextflow_Nov_2021/docs/fourth.rst

 Deployment in the AWS cloud
 =============================

 The final profile is for running the pipeline in the **Amazon Cloud**, known as Amazon Web Services or AWS.
-In particular we will use **AWS Batch** that allows the execution of containerised workloads in the Amazon cloud infrastructure.
+In particular, we will use **AWS Batch** that allows the execution of containerised workloads in the Amazon cloud infrastructure (where NNNN is the number of your bucket which you can see in the mounted folder by typing **df -h**).

 .. code-block:: groovy

 	   cloud {
-	    workDir = 's3://nf-class-bucket-1/work'
+	    workDir = 's3://nf-class-bucket-NNNN/work'
 	    aws.region = 'eu-central-1'
 	    aws.batch.cliPath = '/home/ec2-user/miniconda/bin/aws'